Addison disease is a chronic primary adrenal insufficiency which can be due to atrophy from exogenous cortisol intake, or due to destruction.

 In Addison disease, there is a decrease of adrenal hormone secretion, but a large increase in ACTH.
 The precursor to ACTH is POMC (proopiomelanocortin), and is also a precursor to MSH (Melanocyte stimulating hormone).
 As the demand for ACTH increases, an increase in its precursor also leads to excess MSH production, leading to hyperpigmentation.

 Decreased aldosterone leads to hypotension, or a decrease in blood pressure.
-Aldosterone works on Na+/K+ pumps to resorb Na+, which is followed by water, leading to decreased blood volume, and subsequently, pressure.
+Aldosterone works on Na+/K+ pumps to resorb Na+, which is followed by water, leading to increased blood volume, and subsequently, pressure.

 As aldosterone works on Na+/K+ pumps in the distal tubule and collecting ducts, it works to maintain homeostasis of K+, Na+, and fluids.
 In this disease, a lack of aldosterone means that excess K+ is not secreted into the tubular lumen.
 This can lead to hyperkalemia in patients.